 - No re-approval required for orders/invoices up to: Enter an amount to prevent the Orders and Invoices from going for reapproval over small increases.

-- Batch Approval Enabled: You must also tick Purchase Approval Enabled if you want to enable batch approval.
+- Batch Approval Enabled: Check Purchase Approval Enabled as well to enable batch approval.

 Step three: Enforce/Exclude Orders as a prerequisite to invoicing

-You can enforce Orders as a pre-requisite to Invoicing and/or exclude certain Suppliers (Vendors) from the Approval process (see Introduction).
+You can enforce Orders as a pre-requisite to Invoicing and/or exclude certain Suppliers (Vendors) from the Approval process.
 These companywide rules will only take effect for new Suppliers and will not have a retrospective effect on existing Suppliers (Vendors).
 You can reset these rules at individual Supplier (Vendor) level if necessary.

-- In Supplier Defaults you can set companywide rules for Orders.
-Tick Order Required, and/or Exclude From Approval.
+- In Supplier Defaults you can set companywide rules for Orders:

 - Click Process.